 Board appointments have always been based on finding the best individual based on merit and the requirements of our Board at that time.
-Our company does not differentiate by race, colour, ethnicity, religion, gender, sexual orientation or any other aspect and acknowledges that a diverse Board adds value to our company.
+Our Company does not differentiate by race, colour, ethnicity, religion, gender, sexual orientation or any other aspect and acknowledges that a diverse Board adds value to our Company.
 Our Board has adopted a Board Diversity and Term Policy founded on these principles.
 This policy provides that the CNCGC, which is responsible for recommending director nominees to the Board, will consider candidates on merit, based on a balance of skills, background, experience, knowledge and cultural fit with the Board.

-Our company has purposely constructed a Board with a broad range of experience and expertise specific to the energy industrial sector and other sectors that the directors believe are beneficial to the organisation and its shareholders.
-To ensure that our company taps into a broad pool of the best qualified individuals, an external search firm may be retained to help identify outstanding candidates for future openings for new directors with the mandate that the pool must take diversity into account, in addition to the other attributes desired.
+Our Company has purposely constructed a Board with a broad range of experience and expertise specific to the energy industrial sector and other sectors that the directors believe are beneficial to the organisation and its shareholders.
+To ensure that our Company taps into a broad pool of the best qualified individuals, an external search firm may be retained to help identify outstanding candidates for future openings for new directors with the mandate that the pool must take diversity into account, in addition to the other attributes desired.
 The ultimate decision will be based on merit and the contribution that the chosen candidate will bring to our Board.
-For the reasons described above, the company does not specifically consider the level of representation of women on our Board and has not adopted a specific target regarding the number or percentage of women on our Board.